raspberrypilearning/fart-detector/WORKSHEET.md

     set_pin(22, bitwise & 4 == 4)
     set_pin(23, bitwise & 8 == 8)
 ```
 The function takes one parameter called `bitwise`.
-Because each resistor/pin represents a binary bit position we now need to call the `set_pin` function accordinly based on whether or not the corresponding binary bit is set in the `bitwise` Integer.
+Because each resistor/pin represents a binary bit position we now need to call the `set_pin` function accordinly based on whether or not the corresponding binary bit is set to `1` in `bitwise`.

 8's MSB | 4's | 2's | 1's LSB
 --- | --- | --- | ---
 GPIO 23 | GPIO 22 | GPIO 18 | GPIO 17
 4.7k | 10k | 22k | 47k

-For example if `bitwise` was 9, this is `1001` in binary so working from LSB to MSB:
+For example if `bitwise` was 9, this is `1001` in binary so working from LSB to MSB (right to left):
 - `1` = `GPIO 17` ON
 - `0` = `GPIO 18` OFF
 - `0` = `GPIO 22` OFF